-- Within the statement of financial position deferred tax liabilities are presented within provisions and deferred tax within debtors due after more than one year - The aggregate current and deferred tax relating to items within other comprehensive income - Explanation of significant differences in amounts present in the financial statements and amounts reported to tax authorities - Explanation of changes in applicable tax rates compared with previous periods - For each type of temporary difference and each type of tax losses and credits: - > Amount of deferred tax liabilities, assets and valuation allowance - > Analysis of changes during the period. - Expiry date, if any of timing differences, unused tax losses and unused tax credits.
+- Separately, the aggregate current and deferred tax in relation to items recognised in OCI and credited directly to equity - Explanation of significant differences between tax expense/income and accounting profit multiplied by the applicable tax rate - Explanation of changes in applicable tax rates compared with previous periods - For each type of temporary difference and each type of tax losses and credits: - Amount of deferred tax liabilities, assets and valuation allowance - Analysis of changes during the period. - Amount of deductible temporary differences, unused tax losses/tax credits for which no deferred tax asset is recognised - Explanation of potential tax consequences from the payment of dividends to shareholders in jurisdictions with different applicable tax rates - If tax assets and liabilities are not offset with reference to the undue cost or effort exemption, the entity should disclose amounts that have not been offset.